avacaondata/nlpboost/README.rst

 #.
-   `BioMedIA`: The winning project of `SomosNLP Hackaton <https://huggingface.co/hackathon-pln-es>`_.
+   `BioMedIA`: The winning project of [SomosNLP Hackaton](https://huggingface.co/hackathon-pln-es).
 It was also presented at NAACL2022, obtaining the Best Poster Presentation Award.
 You can check the paper `here <https://research.latinxinai.org/papers/naacl/2022/pdf/paper_06.pdf>`_.

 #.
    ``Detecting and Classifying Sexism by Ensembling Transformers Models``.
 This work was presented as part of IberLEF2022@Sepln2022 Conference.
 In the `results page of the workshop <http://nlp.uned.es/exist2022/#results>`_ you can check that the systems produced by this paper achieved highest on both tasks of the workshop.
 Link to the paper `here <https://ceur-ws.org/Vol-3202/exist-paper3.pdf>`_.